 Make a list of 10 intelligent business related questions prior to the day, you will find over half of these will be covered during the interview leaving you with 4 or 5 to ask at the end.
 This shows you have really prepared for the interview and will help you make a commercial decision before you join the company.

 Being late gives a potential employer a terrible impression.
-Even worse, it can affect the quality of your interview with you becoming all hot and flustered in a panic to explain why you are late.
-So the simple answer is……..
-DON’T BE LATE.
+Even worse, it can affect the quality of your interview - hot and flustered isn't a good look.

-Carry out a dummy run before the day of interview at a similar time of day so that you can gain a true understanding of the time its going to take to get to the venue, anticipate delays.
+- Carry out a dummy run before the day of interview at a similar time of day so that you can gain a true understanding of the time it's going to take.

 Always shine your shoes, no excuses.
 Start from the bottom up.

 Feel fresh.
 Fresh breath, deodorant, perfume, aftershave, hair gel or spray if necessary.

 Smell good, but don't leave your scent lingering in the aftermath.